Photo by Juliet Furst

 Michael Jackson’s Dangerous — Mark Ryden

 Even album covers can be masterpieces.
 Michael Jackson personally commissioned Mark Ryden to paint the cover for his 1991 album Dangerous.
-Ryden — known for pop surrealism — crafted a richly symbolic scene inspired by circus posters, featuring Jackson’s masked face, animals, and layered iconography.
+Ryden is known for pop surrealism.
+He crafted a richly symbolic scene inspired by circus posters.
+It features Jackson’s masked face, animals, and layered iconography.

 It took over six months, during which he painted it traditionally in acrylic on panel.
-Never mind that “Dangerous” has not won a Grammy for design, the artwork till date is exhibited in some of the best galleries, including the National Portrait Gallery in the UK.
+Don’t worry that “Dangerous” has not won a Grammy for design.
+The artwork is still exhibited in some of the best galleries.
+These include the National Portrait Gallery in the UK.

 Thus, Ryden turned pop into portraiture, making visible the music history.